 Parent-Child Relationship

-The Jewish Ethics – Obligations Discourse
+The Jewish Ethics – "Strong" Obligations Discourse

 Resolving the Abortion – Between Human Rights Discourse and Obligations Discourse

-Conclusion
+Conclusion – A Partial Resurrection of Roe v.
+Wade?

 And tens of millions of American women have relied, and continue to rely, on the right to choose […] With sorrow—for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection—we dissent.

-Introduction
+Introduction - The New Era of Post-Roe v.
+Wade

-On June 24th 2022 there was a dramatic and far-reaching moral and legal earthquake, not less, in the U.S. - the Supreme Court overturned Roe v.
+On June 24th 2022 there was a dramatic and far-reaching moral and legal tectonic earthquake, not less, in the U.S. - the Supreme Court overturned Roe v.
 Wade.
 Nonetheless the stringent draft of the majority opinion has been disgracefully leaked several weeks before the official publication, still the final overruling of the last jubilee judiciary practice was still shocking inside the U.S as well as all over the globe.
 In 1973, two groundbreaking abortion decisions were handed down by the U.S. Supreme Court: Roe v.
 Wade and Doe v.
 Bolton.
 The common dominator of these central and substantial rulings was recognizing and legalizing, for the first time in American history, the constitutional right of the woman to abort her fetus, making abortion legal in all 50 states.
 This autonomous basic human right is the pregnant woman's own right.
 Sixteen years later, the U.S. Supreme Court ruled that a woman seeking to end her pregnancy does not need to first secure approval from her parents (if she is a minor) or from her husband (if she is married).

-But all these aspects of the traditionally nationwide constitutional recognized women's basic right have been abruptly stopped in Dobbs v.
-Jackson by ruling that -"the Constitution does not confer a right to abortion." the year 2019 has been defined by some experts in the field as “a critical time for abortion rights,” since during the first half of the year alone, almost 60 abortion restrictions were enacted in 19 American states, including 26 abortion bans, and many more have been introduced by state legislators.
+But all these aspects of the traditionally nationwide constitutional recognized women's basic right have been recently abruptly stopped in Dobbs v.
+Jackson by ruling that -"the Constitution does not confer a right to abortion."
+[During the last years, several scholars have predicted that the end of Roe v.
+Wade is inevitable.
+Indeed, the year 2019 has been defined by some experts in the field as “a critical time for abortion rights,” since during the first half of the year alone, almost 60 abortion restrictions were enacted in 19 American states, including 26 abortion bans, and many more have been introduced by state legislators.
 Added to that, the COVID-19 of 2020 has profoundly jeopardized women’s rights throughout the world.
 The year 2021 ended with the Texas Abortion Law (SB8) being affective on September 1.
 This state law, which may be interpreted as the most prohibitive one, bans abortion after only six weeks of gestational age, even in cases of rape and incest.
-Not surprisingly, other 12 states have enacted similar “fetal heartbeat laws,” prohibiting abortion once any embryonic cardiac can be detected.
-On the same date of the beginning of September the U.S. Supreme Court declined to block this law, consequently eliminating the entire abortion services in Texas.
+Not surprisingly, other 12 states have enacted on the same year similar “fetal heartbeat laws,” prohibiting abortion once any embryonic cardiac can be detected.
+On the same date of the beginning of September the U.S. Supreme Court declined to block this law, consequently eliminating the entire abortion services in Texas.]